 (b) provide for the procedure to be followed in relation to doing a preliminary drug detection test.

-[Section 20L inserted by No. 47 of 2016 s.
+[Section 20L inserted: No. 47 of 2016 s.
 5.]

 Part V — Location, seizure, detention and disposal of things used in commission of offences